 It’s another day to take some rest today but more importantly a day to acclimatize with the lower air pressure of this region.
 Views from this place are superb and there is plenty to explore.
 Stay overnight at tented camps.

-From Yak Kharka it is still over 1,000 meters to the floor of the valley, but once there, it is only about an hour’s walk north east to Jomsom.
+From Yak Kharka it is still over 1,000 meters to the floor of the valley, but once there, it is only about an hour’s walk northeast to Jomsom.
 We will stay here for the rest of the day and overnight in anticipation of our flight to Pokhara tomorrow.
-In the event of bad weather and there being no flights out of Jomsom, the alternative is to walk, jeep and bus south to Beni.
-This valley is part of the famous Annapurna Circuit, but a road has been extended to Jomsom and stay overnight at Jomsom.
+In the event of bad weather and there being no flights out of Jomsom, the alternative is to walk, jeep, and bus south to Beni.
+This valley is part of the famous Annapurna Circuit, but a road has been extended to Jomsom and stays overnight at Jomsom.

 Morning a scenic drive to Kathmandu, after a wonderful memorable trip in the high mountains of Annapurna area or we go on a drive to Pokhara then on reaching Kathmandu transfer to respective hotels with afternoon free at leisure.
 Stay overnight at Kathmandu.